 Support me

-Calculate tip, total bill, and split amount for one person or a group.
+Calculate tip amount, total bill, and per-person split instantly for any bill size or group.

 Free to useNo sign-upWorks on mobile